 Simple English definitions for legal terms

-Read a random definition: patent grant
+Read a random definition: field of invention

 Term: DE PLEGIIS ACQUIETANDIS